baw/terminal-connect-server/README.md

 Terminal Connect Server
 ========

 Terminal Connect will be a platform to receive information about long running processes that you begin running from your terminal/console.
-This is the server part of the platform that receives the command, output, and exit code from a process that you run from a client and processes it.
+This is the server part of the platform that receives the command, output, and exit code from a process that you run and processes it.

-At the begins this server will only displays the command and output from the process on a website.
+At the begin this server will only display the command and output from the process on a website, but more features will be added.

 ## Clients